MacroHard-Winux/winux-7-classic/README.md

 apt install python3-pyqt5 -y
 ln /etc/skel/.config/winux7/winver7/winver /bin/winver

+# MSOffice2007Setup.tar.gz is not uploaded because the file is too big
+if you need it download the file from , and put it at ~/.config/winux7/

 # Use at your own risk
 You are on your own, good luck
 (Seriously, don't do this yourself if you don't know what you are doing.
 Especially on your daily driver)